Rice Wine in Ha Giang aka 'Happy water'

 Everywhere.
 You will see Ruou for sale in small convenience shops, at restaurants, street stalls and markets.
 Many families will keep a jerry can, yes, a jerry can, with the odd 20 or 30 litres in.
 Just in case they have unexpected guests.

-When travelling around Ha Giang, expect to be offered some at any time of the day.
+When travelling around Ha Giang, expect to be offered Ruou often.
+(Our 8 Day Ha Hiang Loop motorcycle tour, for example, has our riders meeting Ha Giang locals often, and many choose to accept a few glasses at the end of the day’s ride!)
 Also, expect to see men inebriated at any time of the day, especially if it is a market day.
 Often, they will need their children or wife to push them home or if that fails they will take a nap on the street.

 How is it Drunk?